 This second webinar in the series will update postsecondary attorneys and compliance officers on the progress of the rulemaking, and to provide additional detail regarding the key issues discussed during the session, held January 8-11, 2018.

 The live presentation of this program was approved for 1.5 hours general CLE credit in California and Illinois and 1.8 hours of general CLE credit in Missouri.
-The recording of this program is eligible for 1.5 hours general CLE credit in Illinois.
-To receive credit after watching the recording, please complete and submit the verification form.
+CLE credit is no longer available for this recording.

 *Please note that this is a 90-minute presentation